jfrog/frogbot/testdata/messages/reviewcomment/sast/sast_review_content_standard.md

 Stack trace exposure is a type of security vulnerability that occurs when a program reveals sensitive information, such as the names and locations of internal files and variables, in error messages or other diagnostic output.
-This can happen when a program crashes or encounters an error, and the stack trace (a record of the program's call stack at the time\nof the error) is included in the output.
+This can happen when a program crashes or encounters an error, and the stack trace (a record of the program's call stack at the time of the error) is included in the output.

 </details>